RohanAlexander/blogdown_website/content/post/2018-06-20-bay-area-visitor-guide.md

 - Tacos El Autlense / Hotsy Totsy
 Excellent tacos and more traditional burritos.
 Cash only.
 It's a take-away truck, but you can take your food to the bar next door if you have ID.
 Peppers on the side are a nice addition.
 Always get the hot sauce.
 PatricIans `The simplicity of the taco makes it delicious, and the bar adds to the experience'.
 Cost: c.$8 for  for a burrito.
 - Ajanta.
 Excellent Indian restaurant.
 Be guided by the staff as to what to order.
 Hotness level of 3 is a moderate heat and appropriate if you don't eat a lot of hot food, level 4 is good if you're used to hot food.
 Cost: $30 per person.
-- Babette.
-Cafe under the art gallery on campus.
-The best coffee on campus but also the most expensive.
-Food is fancy cafe style but quite good.
-They have a trio of salads which is nice.
-Cost: $3.50 for cappuccino; $2.75 for americano; $7.50 for trio of salads.
-- Cafe Strada.
-Cafe on Bancroft.
-Ordinary coffee but cheap.
-The homemade lemonade is nice, although obviously quite sweet.
-Nice place to sit when weather is nice.
-Cost: $1.50 for americano; $2.50 for lemonade.
-- Cafe Milano.
-Cafe on Bancroft.
-Ordinary coffee but cheap.
-Quite a nice place to study upstairs but can get hot.
-Cost: $1.75 for americano; $1.50 for bagel.
-- Yali's Cafe.
-In Stanley Hall on Campus.
-Coffee can be quite good by American standards and is cheap.
-Nice place to work.
-Cost: $2.25 for cappuccino; $1.50 for americano.
 - Ici.
 Ice cream shop.
 Amazing.
 2948 College Avenue, Berkeley.
 Cost: $3 - $5 depending on options.
 - Mrs. Dalloway's.
 Nice bookshop.
 2904 College Ave, Berkeley.
 Cost: Expensive, but nice to browse.
 - Jupiter.
 Bar with good, reasonably priced beer.
 Pizzas are fine.
 There is a nice outdoor area to sit, but it is often hard to get a seat.
 Cost: $5 for beer, $10 for pizza.